(And with no prior event planning experience whatsoever!)

 The event was a Toastmasters Leadership Institute training that ran from 8:30 AM until 12:30 PM.
 The attendees took part in several education sessions which had 10 minute breaks in between.

-During those 10 minute breaks, people would visit us at the refreshments table. 🙂
+During those 10 minute breaks, hoards of starving and coffee-deprived attendees would visit us at the refreshments table where Catherine and I provided a bountiful breakfast spread.

 Where did the food come from?